-For these and other reasons it is good practice for the execution of your Will to
+For these and other reasons it is good practice for the signing of your Will to be

-be supervised by your Will writer.
-If you choose to do it on your own, you should
+supervised by your Will writer.
+If you choose to do it on your own, you should still

 you can be sure it will be found later.
 NEVER keep it at home.
 We strongly recommend